Food science

 There are many related postgraduate courses to choose from.
 Your choice will generally be determined by the career direction you wish to pursue.
 For example, you could take a postgraduate diploma or Masters in dietetics, or complete a PhD in nutritional research.

-If you're interested in teaching design and technology (food), you could consider taking a postgraduate certificate in education (PGCE), or a professional graduate diploma in education (PGDE) in Scotland.
+If you're interested in teaching GCSE food preparation and nutrition, you could consider taking a postgraduate certificate in education (PGCE), or a professional graduate diploma in education (PGDE) in Scotland.

 For more information on further study and to find a course that interests you, see Masters degrees and search postgraduate courses in food sciences.